Melania Trump Considering Permanent Move To N.Y. To Escape Humiliation Of Her Marriage, ‘Closer Weekly’ Claims

 The new report claims that during Melania Trump’s time away from the spotlight, she was actually putting the wheels in motion to return to New York City.

-“Melania’s done with Washington, DC,” a source told the outlet.
-“I don’t know exactly when the move is supposed to happen, but it’s being talked about as a permanent move.”
+Another source explained, “I don’t know exactly when the move is supposed to happen, but it’s being talked about as a permanent move.”

 While the real reason for the move would be to escape the constant embarrassment of her marriage, the report hinted that the White House may try to sugarcoat it with another excuse.
 Melania’s 72-year-old mother, Amalija Knavs, is rumored to be in failing health and in need of medical care, so the First Lady’s move back to New York may be under the guise of trying to help her mother.